-Extension date is of past years, then message to appear as ‘Extension date can of current year or following year’ Need to confirm as this is now present now
+Extension date is of past years, then message to appear as ‘Extension date can of current year or following year’

 If Forfeiture Extension is done for an employee more than once with extension date being of the same year, then duplicate record error should come.

 If extension date is not of the same year, the system should accept the input.
-Above two points was proposed last year but didn’t implement, now we can consider

-Understand the process of rollover and forfeit